azh4r/flask-thumbmail-svc/README.md

 3. Celery to pick up the requests and execute them asynchrnously.

 This enables long running processes to be executed asynchronously and multiple celery workers can be spawned to scale up in case of higher loads.

+For testing one can use pytest.
+Testing has not been implemented yet but you can execute:
+    `sudo docker-compose exec flaskcelerypregen python -m pytest`